WebOrigami/docs/src/content/framework/intro4.md

 ## Transforming the public folder into the final site

-The rest of this tutorial will continue to transform the `public` folder into the final About Us site.
+The rest of this tutorial will continue to transform the real `public` folder into an increasingly fleshed-out virtual folder.
+In the creation-as-transformation model discussed at the start, the transformed, virtual version of the `public` folder will be the result form of your About Us site.

 The `public` folder will contain both real files and virtual files, and will be what your users eventually see and interact with.
 The containing `src` folder will contain additional source material that will be used as fodder to create the final result, but only files (both real and virtual) in the `public` folder will be part of the final site.

 &nbsp;